bikalpa-baniya/bikalpa-baniya.github.io/content/papers/paper1/index.md

 ---
-title: "Unusual Uses For Olive Oil"
+title: "Skill Mismatch with Worker-side Learning Heterogeneity"
 date: 2022-12-15
 lastmod: 2024-07-12
 tags: ["economics"]
 author: ["Bikalpa Baniya"]
 description: "...."
 summary: "Do interpersonal and cognitive skills adjust to skill mismatch?
-Re-cent papers have looked into the different characteristics of mismatchin skills.
-For example, Lise and Postel-Vinay (2020) find that cogni-tive skills adjust slowly and interpersonal skills are fixed over a life-time.
+Recent papers have looked into the different characteristics of mismatchin skills.
+For example, Lise and Postel-Vinay (2020) find that cognitive skills adjust slowly and interpersonal skills are fixed over a life-time.
 However, they and most of the literature simulate the on-the-joblearning process.
 So, this paper revisits these results using NaturalLanguage Processing to incorporate unique data on the heterogeneityof learning within the same occupation.
 I find that interpersonal skillsdo adjust to skill mismatch, albeit slowly."
 cover:
     image: "paper1.png"
     alt: "Skill Mismatch with Worker-side Learning Heterogeneity"